-There are several reasons for which robots have been used in industrial packaging for decades now.
-Increased productivity, efficiency and speed, to name a few.
-This article sheds some light on packaging robots, the tasks they perform, and the potential problems arising from their integration.
+For decades, robots have been used for industrial packaging.
+This article attempts to shed some light on packaging robots, the tasks they perform, and the potential problems arising from their integration.

 Packaging consists of 3 basic processes: Primary packaging, secondary packaging, and tertiary packaging.